 - (a) Curbside/on-site collection-Residential. - (1) Each solid waste collector licensed by the City shall provide to each residential customer in the City, as a part of any solid waste collection services provided by such solid waste collector and without additional charge other than a service surcharge under Subsection 15-412(e), the collection at curbside of both solid waste and recyclable materials.
 Charges for such basic service provided to each residential customer shall include recyclable materials in a minimum amount equal to at least eighteen (18) gallons and need not be more than two (2) large volume capacity containers.
-No collector shall be permitted to divide or diminish charges for the provision of such basic service at the request of such customer or for any other reason. - (2) All collectors providing solid waste collection services to residential customers shall provide curbside recycling collection services at least once per week and on the same day of the week as the day of collection of solid waste from the customer; provided, however, that collection of recyclable materials need not be accomplished on the same day as the collector has offered and made available to its residential customers medium and/or large capacity containers for recycling, said collector may modify its recycling collection services are provided on the same day of the week as the day of collection of solid waste from the residential customer.
-When a residential customer has two (2) large capacity containers for recycling collectors may require that all recyclable materials fit inside the container provided to a residential customer. - (b) On-site collection-Multi-family and commercial. - (1) Each solid waste collector licensed by the City shall, upon request, provide to each multi-family and commercial customer (and other customers receiving solid waste collection services through a communal system of waste collection) as a part of any solid waste collection services provided by such solid waste collector, the collection of recyclable materials.
+No collector shall be permitted to divide or diminish charges for the provision of such basic service at the request of such customer or for any other reason. - (2) All collectors providing solid waste collection services to residential customers shall provide curbside recycling collection services at least once per week and on the same day of the week as the day of collection of solid waste from the customer; provided, however, that collection of recyclable materials need not be accomplished on the same day as the collection of solid waste for residential customers located within mobile home parks.
+After a collector has offered and made available to its residential customers medium and/or large capacity containers for recycling, said collector may modify its recycling collection schedule to a minimum of two (2) collections per month as long as curbside recycling collection services are provided on the same day of the week as the day of collection of solid waste from the residential customer.
+When a residential customer has two (2) large capacity containers for recycling collection, collectors may require that all recyclable materials fit inside the container provided to a residential customer. - (b) On-site collection-Multi-family and commercial. - (1) Each solid waste collector licensed by the City shall, upon request, provide to each multi-family and commercial customer (and other customers receiving solid waste collection services through a communal system of waste collection) as a part of any solid waste collection services provided by such solid waste collector, the collection of recyclable materials.
 Such collector shall be permitted to impose an additional charge to multi-family and commercial customers (and other customers receiving solid waste collection services through a communal system of waste collection) for the collection of recyclable materials.